Bodykudo/TravelloGo/README.md

 ## Installation

-To install and run the TravellGo locally, follow these steps:
+To install and run the TravelloGo locally, follow these steps:

 1. Clone the project repository.
 2. Navigate to the project directory.